 This chapter addresses some salient features of the law relating to remedies in merger cases in India.

-Competition law in India is governed by the Competition Act 2002 (Act) and a number of regulations.
+Competition law in India is governed by the Competition Act 2002 (the Act) and a number of regulations.
 Section 5 of the Act states that acquisitions, mergers and amalgamations crossing specified assets or turnover thresholds (collectively referred to as ‘combinations’) must be notified in advance to the Competition Commission of India (CCI).
-Detailed provisions on the handling of notifications are contained in the Procedure in Regard to the Transaction of Business Relating to Combinations Regulations 2011, as last amended in October 2018 (the Combination Regulations).
+Detailed provisions on the handling of notifications are contained in the Procedure in Regard to the Transaction of Business Relating to Combinations Regulations 2011, as last amended in November 2020 (the Combination Regulations).
 Section 6 of the Act prohibits entry into a combination that causes or is likely to cause an appreciable adverse effect on competition (AAEC) within the relevant market in India.
 Such combinations are void under the Act.

-After an outline of the applicable procedures, this chapter addresses the way in which the CCI has addressed competitive harm in its choice of remedies.
+After an outline of the applicable procedures, this chapter discusses the way in which the CCI has addressed competitive harm in its choice of remedies.
 The main elements of divestiture remedies are briefly addressed.
 The framework for securing compliance with modifications is then considered.

 A broad distinction may be drawn between modifications in the Phase I review, where the parties alone may offer modifications to the CCI, and modifications in the Phase II review, where the CCI will take the lead in proposing modifications.
-However, there is a ‘grey zone’ after Phase I has ended and before an investigation starts under Phase II, where parties can offer modifications.
+However, there is a ‘grey zone’ after Phase I has ended and before an investigation starts under Phase II, during which parties can offer modifications.

 With respect to the notifiability of combinations, in June 2017 the Indian government removed the requirement to notify combinations within 30 calendar days of the relevant trigger event.
-This has not only made it easier for parties to think through possible modifications in advance, but also may help parties in coordinating their approach where filings are required in several jurisdictions.
+This has not only made it easier for parties to think through possible modifications in advance, but also may help parties in coordinating their approach when filings are required in several jurisdictions.

 Phase I review

-In Phase I the parties may voluntarily offer modifications to avoid the transaction moving to a Phase II review.
+In Phase I, the parties may voluntarily offer modifications to avoid the transaction moving to a Phase II review.
 The CCI will evaluate and, where appropriate, require the parties to accept the modification.
 There are usually discussions between the parties and the CCI before the CCI accepts the proposals.
 Additional time of up to 15 days needed by the CCI to evaluate the offered modification is not included in the 30-working-day time limit for Phase I and the overall 210-day period for the CCI to approve or prohibit a combination.